Museo Galileo: The museum

 The museum features the valuable scientific instruments from the Medici Collections which were first displayed in the Stanzino delle Matematiche (Mathematics Room) in the Uffizi Gallery.
-They were later on moved to the Museo di Fisica e Storia Naturale (Museum of Physics and Natural History) founded by Grand Duke Peter Leopold in 1775.
+They were later moved to the Museo di Fisica e Storia Naturale (Museum of Physics and Natural History) founded by Grand Duke Peter Leopold in 1775.
 During the reign of the Lorraine Grand Dukes, new instruments were added to the scientific collections.
 In 1929, the First Italian Exhibition of the History of Science in Florence highlighted the importance of scientific collections within Italy's cultural heritage.
-As a consequence, in 1930 the University of Florence gave birth to the Istituto di Storia della Scienza con annesso Museo (Institute of the History of Science and attached Museum).
+As a consequence, in 1930 the University of Florence formed the Istituto di Storia della Scienza con annesso Museo (Institute of the History of Science and attached Museum).
 The institute was housed in Palazzo Castellani and was entrusted with the instrument collections of the Medici and Lorraine dynasties.
 The permanent exhibition is arranged by chronological and thematic paths.